 Many years clocked, many miles driven resulting in scores of graduated, talented designers coming from this school in Ravensburg, Germany.
 My teaching career included conceptual thinking projects, foundations of visual communication and supporting last year students in their diploma projects.
-The school technically closed but is now rebranded as “Kapuziner Kreativzentrum”.
-They are doing amazing things including online webinars.
-I have the pleasure to be among those presenting.
+The school technically closed but is now rebranded as the “Kapuziner Kreativzentrum”.
+They are doing amazing things including – as if they had seen it coming – online webinars.

 Great students from all over the world, I could teach in my mother tongue, juggle Adobe tools in several languages and enjoy a pleasant rooftop cafeteria.
 Subjects at this school included: Editorial Design, Foundations of Design and Print Media Technologies.